You have potential. And there are careers waiting.

 Schedule: Six Wednesdays, 7 - 9pm, from October 30th to December 11th, 7-9pm (excluding November 27th)

 Location: 853 Broadway, Suite 2001, 20th Floor, New York, NY, 10003

 Cost: $450 ($200 deposit is required to reserve a space)

-In this eight-week, experiential workshop/discussion group, you’ll have an opportunity to identify a professional purpose that feels more true to your personality, skills and passions.
+In this six-week, experiential workshop/discussion group, you’ll have an opportunity to identify a professional purpose that feels more true to your personality, skills and passions.
 Guided by an experienced instructor, you’ll learn theoretical concepts related to purpose through didactic instruction.
 But you’ll also have a chance to put these concepts into practice by telling your story as an experiential case presentation, receiving feedback in the process from a group of peers who are wrestling with similar questions.
 We’ll engage in a variety of exercises during the in-person sessions designed to help you reflect on who you are in the present as well as how your past life can provide valuable clues about your future.
 After each session, there will be brief readings and writing exercises to further the work in between weekly sessions.

 Some of the concepts and topics that we’ll cover over the course of the workshop include:

 · Ways to mine your past for clues about repeating patterns in your career interests

 · Traps we fall into that render purpose more difficult to identify